Orange dove: Breeding

-Nesting has been observed in June, September, November, and December, suggesting that the orange fruit dove's breeding season is extended.
-Nests are flimsy platforms of made of a few intertwined sticks, usually placed low down on a tree in the subcanopy, with one nest observed at a height of 2.5 m.
+Nesting has been observed in June, September, November, and December, suggesting that the orange dove's breeding season is extended.
+Nests are flimsy platforms made of a few intertwined sticks, usually placed low down on a tree in the subcanopy, with one nest observed at a height of 2.5 m.
 Clutches usually contain a single white egg, although some have been recorded with two eggs.
 Only females have been observed incubating eggs and taking care of chicks.